What will labor be like?

-The way a contraction feels is different for each woman and may feel different from one pregnancy to the next.
+The way a contraction feels is different for each woman and might feel different from one pregnancy to the next.
 Labor contractions cause discomfort or a dull ache in your back and lower abdomen, along with pressure in the pelvis.
-Some women may also feel pain in their sides and thighs.
+Some women might also feel pain in their sides and thighs.
 Some women describe contractions as strong menstrual cramps, while others describe them as strong waves that feel like diarrhea cramps.

-The intensity of labor pain is not always why women seek pain relief; often it's the repetitive nature and length of time the pain persists with each contraction.
+The intensity of labor pain is not always why women seek pain relief.
+Often it's the repetitive nature and length of time the pain persists with each contraction.

-What pain-relief options are available during childbirth?
+What pain relief options are available during childbirth?

 It is important for you to learn what pain relief options are available during childbirth.
 Please discuss your options with your health care provider well before your "birth day."
-Getting pain relief should not cause you to feel guilty!
+Getting pain relief should not cause you to feel guilty.
 You are the only one who knows how you feel, so decisions regarding control of your labor pain must be made specifically by you.

-Remember, however, that your pain relief choices may be governed by certain circumstances of your labor and delivery.
+Remember, however, that your pain relief choices might be governed by certain circumstances of your labor and delivery.
 Throughout your labor, your health care provider will assess your progress and comfort to help you choose a pain relief technique.